Kyriosity/use-dev/README+/tests/README+/unit_test-multi_feed.md

 <details><summary><ins>&nbsp;Legend;&nbsp;</ins></summary>
     &nbsp;

-Add here that arguments combinations can matter and their multitype (e.g. integer and floating point for the same calculation and even values).
+Add here that arguments combinations can matter and their MULTITYPE POLY (e.g. integer and floating point for the same calculation and even values).

 #### Context